bravoalpha79/MindGym/README.md

 ### Features Left to Implement
 - Add the "Elapsed time" feature (user story #7) and modify the corresponding Game completion message to indicate the time of game completion; possibly add a Pause button;
-- Add a "Best times" page, where after a game the user could enter their name and their accomplishment would be displayed in a table sorted by difficilty levels and best times of previous plays;
+- Add a "Best times" page, where after a game the user could enter their name and their accomplishment would be displayed in a table sorted by difficulty levels and best times of previous plays;
 - Add a flip animation to game tiles (corresponding to the one on Level selection);
 - Add sounds (tile flip, matching tiles, non-matching tiles, game completed...);